Avaiga/taipy-doc/docs/manuals/gui/viselements/index.md

 representation: a string for a text element, an array for a selector, or a numerical value for a slider.

-To set the value for this property, the short version of the visual element syntax can be used.
+To set the value for this property, the short syntax for the visual element syntax can be used.

 ### Property value